 In 2022, the Supreme Court's decision in West Virginia v.
-Environmental Protection Agency9 created a limit on Chevron deference in the form of the Major Questions Doctrine.
+Environmental Protection Agency created a limit on Chevron deference in the form of the Major Questions Doctrine.
 The Major Questions Doctrine provides that courts will presume Congress does not delegate issues of major political or economic significance to administrative agencies without a clear statement to that effect.

-Loper Bright Factual and Procedural Summary.
+Loper Bright Factual and Procedural Summary

 To address overfishing concerns by unregulated foreign vessels off the US coasts, Congress enacted the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
 Under a delegation of authority from the Secretary of Commerce, the National Marine Fisheries Service (NMFS) administers the MSA.
 The MSA established councils that develop fishery management plans, which the NMFS approves and promulgates as final rules.
-Of relevance, a plan may require that "one or more observers be carried on board" domestic vessels "for the purpose of collecting data necessary for the conservation and management of the fishery."
+Of relevance, a plan may require that one or more observers be carried on board domestic vessels for the purpose of collecting data necessary for the conservation and management of the fishery.

 At issue in this case, brought by petitioners Loper Bright Enterprises and others, was a rule promulgated by NMFS that could require a fishing vessel to contract with and pay for a government-certified third-party observer, which could cost up to \$710 per day.
-The DC Circuit relied on Chevron deference to uphold the rule, and the Supreme Court granted certiorari.
-Because of the Supreme Court's decision, the case was remanded to the lower court.
+The U.S. Court of Appeals for the District of Columbia Circuit relied on Chevron deference to uphold the rule, and the Supreme Court granted certiorari.
+Because of the Supreme Court's decision as discussed below, the case was remanded to the lower court.